 Are you struggling with tax debt and facing bankruptcy?
-You may breathe a sigh of relief to know that you can sometimes eliminate tax debt with bankruptcy.
+You may breathe a sigh of relief to know that you can sometimes eliminate tax debt with bankruptcy and get the debt relief you have been searching for.
 Whether you can avoid paying Uncle Sam depends on a few factors, though.

 Chapter 7 bankruptcy requirements